jordan-chou/table-cleanup/README.md

 3. Press the Clean up button
 4. Click on cells within the **Visual** table to show the toolbar

+## Feedback or issues
+Please feel free to create in Issue [on Github](https://github.com/jordan-chou/table-cleanup/issues) to provide feedback or flag issues.

 ## Options
 **Scope Table**: Adds scope attributes for row and column headings.
 On by default.